 |Enough is enough!

 Hi, my name is Peter Borrett.
-I live in a small village in Berkshire, England with
+I live in a small village in Berkshire, England.
+I've

 household expenditure.
 My sales background saw an opportunity to buy & sell

-this approach has worked for me & my collection has totally been financed
+approach has worked for me & my collection has totally been financed through

-My skeptical nature means I normally believe something is wrong unless I can
+skeptical nature means I normally believe something is wrong unless I can prove

 |However, like most collectors I have been caught.
 I once bought a fancy folding bow, shown in the Ferd Peters & Bert